memfault/interrupt/_posts/2024-04-20-coroutines.md

     std::cout << i << std::endl;
 }
 ```
-(The idea usually is to either build generators that are not inifnite, or to eventually stop using the infinite ones)
+(The idea usually is to either build generators that are not infinite, or to eventually stop using the infinite ones)

 Another concept of coroutines that can be interesting are: `io coroutines`
 That is, we can use coroutine to represent process that requires IO operations that are processed during the suspenions.